fusionjs/fusionjs.github.io/documentation/docs/guides/routing.md

 # Component-based routing

 Fusion apps can use the [fusion-plugin-react-router](/api/fusion-plugin-react-router) to integrate routing features into the component tree.
-The plugin uses react-router under the hood, and exposes a similar API which allows you to add routing behavior anywhere in your component tree.
+The plugin uses `react-router` under the hood, and exposes a similar API that you can use to add routing behavior anywhere in your component tree.

 ### Example